-Notes: VOC = volatile organic compounds; NO_X = nitrogen oxides; CO = carbon monoxide; SO_X = sulfur oxides; PM10 = suspended particulate matter; PM{2.5} = fine particulate matter; Ibs/day = pound per day.
+Notes: VOC = volatile organic compounds; NO_X = nitrogen oxides; CO = carbon monoxide; SO_X = sulfur oxides; PM{10} = suspended particulate matter; $PM{2.5}$ = fine partic

-1 Fugitive dust emissions include reductions associated with limiting vehicle speeds on unpaved roads to 15 miles per hour as described in Section 2.3, Project Construction.

-2 Thresholds based on the MDAQMD CEQA Guidelines (MDAQMD 2020).
+- Fugitive dust emissions include reductions associated with limiting vehicle speeds on unpaved roads to 15 miles per hour as described in Section 2.3, Project Construction. - 2 Thresholds based on the MDAQMD CEQA Guidelines (MDAQMD 2020).

 As shown in Table 3.3-1, maximum daily and annual construction emissions of VOC, NO_X, CO, SO_X, PM10, and PM{2.5} would not exceed the recommended thresholds of significance.
 These thresholds are designed to identify those projects that would result in significant levels of air pollution and to assist the region in attaining the applicable state and federal ambient air quality standards.
 Projects that would not exceed the thresholds of significance would not contribute a considerable amount of criteria air pollutant emissions to the region's emissions profile, and would not impede attainment and maintenance of ambient air quality standards.
 Therefore, construction activities associated with the Project would not be cumulatively considerable.
+Furthermore, as standard practice, the Applicant would comply with MDAQMD Rule 403, Fugitive Dust Control, and obtain all other required equipment permits, as needed, to reduce fugitive dust generation and emissions.